-• Choose a re-enrolment date - there is a six month window from which to choose a date for re-enrolment.
+If it is the first re-enrolment date there is a six month window from which to choose a date for re-enrolment.
 This can be either three months before or after the third anniversary of the original staging date.
-There is no option to postpone the re-enrolment date.
+This situation is likely to be unusual.

 - Reassess the workforce the employer will only need to assess employees who were previously auto-enrolled and have subsequently either: asked to leave (opted out) of the pension scheme; left the pension scheme after the end of the opt-out period; or stopped or reduced their pension contributions to below the minimum level (and who meet the age and earnings criteria to be re-enrolled).
 Once the assessment is complete, employers should re-enrol eligible staff into a qualifying pension and start making contributions within six weeks of their re-enrolment date. - Write to those who have been re-enrolled the employer will need to write to each employee who has been re-enrolled into the pension scheme.
 This should be done within six weeks of the re-enrolment date.
 Template letters are available on TPR website. - Complete the re-declaration of compliance the employer is required to complete and submit the re-declaration of compliance with TPR to let them know that they have met their legal duties.
-This should be done within five months of the third anniversary of the staging date.
+This should be done within five months of the third anniversary of the staging/ previous re-enrolment date.
 An employer is required to do this even if they have not re-enrolled any staff into the pension scheme.